jbakalarski/ShortenThis/README.md

 * [Coding](https://code.visualstudio.com/)
 * [Git management](https://desktop.github.com/)

-## 🐳 Using docker-compose to run Shorten That
+## 🐳 Using docker-compose to run Shorten This
 1) Install Docker and docker-compose
 2) Create file called docker-compose.yml and paste this inside:
 ```